morylee/vue-graphic-verify/README.md

 By the way, apiAddr defaults to 'https://verify.cloudcrowd.com.cn', webKey defaults to null, and verifyWidth defaults to null.

 More explanation, when you start using it, the apiAddr and webKey are required, and the apiAddr can be only set in main.js.
-The verifyWidth are nullable, if verifyWidth is null, it will be 100%.
+The verifyWidth are nullable, if verifyWidth is null, it will adjust by the image's width.

 An example as follows.